KS4

 Due to the wide range of transferrable skills that it equips students with, English Language is highly valued in many career sectors, such as journalism, the media, the government and civil service, heritage organisations, conservation, teaching, archives, museums and galleries; any workplace sector which uses language to inform wider decision making and interactions with the wider world.

-Please click here for the KS4 GCSE English language curriculum map
+Please click here for the curriculum plan

 -